Lychee or Litchi chinensis is a fruit with many benefits that are good for health.

 Smart tip about lychee

-Preserving lychee – A few days at room temperature or one week in the vegetable compartment of the refrigerator.
+Preserving lychee – A few days at room temperature or one week in the vegetable section of the fridge.

-How to open a lychee – wrap the lychee between thumb and forefingers of both hands, each hand covering half the fruit with both hands touching at the middle.
+How to open a lychee – wrap the lychee between thumb and forefingers of both hands.
+Each hand should cover half the fruit with both hands touching at the middle.
 Twist hands in opposite directions to pop the fruit open!
 There’s a large pit inside, so don’t take a large bite.

 Did you know?
 Rambutan, also called “hairy lychee”, also belongs to the Sapindaceae family.
 However, it isn’t the same species as lychee and they can’t cross-breed, even though they look alike.